 Joining us for today’s show is Shannon Gregg, a sales operations leader who knows a thing or two about impacting revenue growth in a meaningful way.
 Today’s topic is focused on sales operations and we are going to demonstrate how to improve the efficiency of the sales team.
-During our discussion, Shannon and I leveraged the annual workbook for our conversation.
-Flip to the Sales Operations phase on page 314 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Helping me with our demonstration is Shannon Gregg, the head of sales operations for TeleTracking Technologies, a clinical workflow company.
 Shannon is uniquely qualified to speak on this topic with 15 years of sales operations experience.